Nasser al-Shaer: Arrests

-Shaer was first arrested at his home in Ramallah by Israel Defense Forces personnel on 19 August 2006, and was the highest-ranked of about sixty Hamas officials detained by Israel during the 2006 Israel-Gaza conflict.
+Shaer was first arrested at his home in Ramallah by Israel Defense Forces personnel on 19 August 2006, and was the highest-ranked of about sixty Hamas officials detained by Israel during the 2006 Gaza–Israel conflict.
 He was released without charges on 27 September after a military court ruled that there was insufficient evidence against him to justify his arrest.
 Shaer was detained again on 23 May 2007 at his home in Nablus by the IDF during overnight raids in the West Bank relating to the Qassam rocket fire towards Israel from Hamas in the Gaza Strip.
 He was one of 33 Hamas officials that included a number of mayors and lawmakers to be arrested in a series of raids that day.
 He was released four months later.

 On 19 March 2009, al-Shaer and nine other high-ranking Hamas members in the West Bank were detained by Israeli authorities after prisoner exchange negotiations collapsed between Hamas and Israel.
 He was arrested in Nablus.
 According to news correspondents, the detentions appeared to be an Israeli attempt to pressure Hamas after the failure of the negotiations, although an Israeli military official said there was "no indication" the arrests were connected to the issue.
 Meanwhile, Hamas official Ahmed Bahar denounced the actions as "immoral blackmail by the Zionist occupation."

 Assassination attempt

 Al-Shaer was subjected to an assassination attempt on 22 July 2022, when gunmen fired from inside a vehicle that stopped in front of Al-Shaer's vehicle, wounding him with about 6 bullets in the legs.

-Polling after the event found that a plurality of the population attributed the killing to Fatah or the Palestinian security services.
+Polling after the event found that a plurality of the population attributed the killing to Fatah or the Palestinian Security Services.